In a consumerist society marketing is everywhere. From a young age we are told to get on the capitalist treadmill – earn, spend, impress, repeat.

 Formalwear.
 Perhaps not used often enough to justify its space in the wardrobe.
 Also fashions change, even for men’s suits.
 And our sizes can change too, not always in a good way.
 Rental can work well.

 Niche exercise gear.
-There are lots of exceptions to this for specialty sports and for serious athletes, but for goodness sakes you don’t need four different pants for running, yoga, CrossFit and aerobics.
+There are lots of exceptions to this for specialty sports and for serious athletes.
+But for most of us, we don’t need four different pants for running, yoga, CrossFit and aerobics.
 Something breathable and comfortable will cover those and many other sports.
 It’s called activewear and by the way it also works for school pickups and coffee dates.

 10 pillows on your bed.
 Unless you are hosting a party in there, what’s the point of dressing the bed up like a Better Homes and Gardens shoot?
 It’s just more washing and my partner throws them on the floor anyway.